-Are you wondering how to recover Facebook without a confirmation or reset code?
-Fortunately, Facebook’s Code Generator is only one of many layers of Facebook security.
-We will show you alternative ways to receive a Facebook confirmation code and log back into your account.
+Can’t access Facebook without a confirmation or reset code?
+Here’s some hope: Facebook’s Code Generator is only one of many layers of Facebook security.

 Why Do You Need a Facebook Confirmation Code?